Last Updated 01/24/2012

 We will ultimately go through all 3 options in the following order.
 Copy, Expand and then Supersize.
 The Copy option simply copies our original TiVo hard disk to the new hard disk.
 Expand then expands that copy on the new disk to fill all of the available space so giving us the larger recording capacity.
 Finally the Supersize option modifies our new disk to have less space reserved for commercials and more for programs.
 This is GOOD in my opinion and gives almost a 10% boost in capacity for free.
 Do you really want TiVo recording 20 hours of HD infomercials?
 Step one is to start the copy so press 'c' and then the enter key.
 7) Next we will be presented with a screen showing the indentified Original TiVo drive.

 Hopefully it will only show a single drive as above.
 You should check this has the capacity you expect for the original TiVo.
 In the case of the Premiere this is 320.0 GB.
 Press 'Y' then the enter key to accept this drive as the source drive.
 If you get presented with multiple drives be sure to choose the correct on.
 8) Next we need to select the target drive.
 At this point the program will present you with a list of available drives in the computer.
-This will include the USB stick if you booted off of USB.
+This will include the USB pen drive if you booted off of USB.

 In the example above you see two drives listed.
 My 1TB Western Digital drive and the 1 GB USB pen drive.
 In this case I want to have the 1TB Western Digital drive as my new TiVo drive.
 Make a note of the 'device' identifier of the drive.
 This is the /dev/xxx text since you will need it for the optional step 12 below where you turn on the drives power saving and acoustic management settings.
 In this case it is /dev/sda.
 The drive to be copied to is clearly drive 1 here so I press '1' and then enter.
 9) Next the program will present you with a summary screen confirming the source and destination drives.
 Double check this and if all is good press 'y' and then Enter.